Repositorios-de-Estudio/ingles-kings-college-london/README.md

 - will help you to find your way around = Te ayudará a orientarte
 - Take a look - eche un vistazo a...
 - Look at - mira el...
+- Where you spend time? - ¿Donde pasa el tiempo?